OwnageBot/ownage_bot/README.md

 * `endpoint_tracker` inherits from `object_tracker` to implement tracking of objects gripped by an endpoint manipulator
 * `ownership_tracker` tracks and updates the ownership probabilities of each object
 * `baxter_tracker` inherits from the above three nodes to combine their functionality for real-world object tracking
-* `simulated_tracker` inherits from ownership_tracker and implements zero-noise tracking in a simulated environment
+* `simulated_tracker` inherits from `ownership_tracker` and implements zero-noise tracking in a simulated environment

 #### Rule and task management

 * `rule_manager` manages and updates the rules learned through interaction with the environment
-* `task_manager` carries out assigned actions and tasks, queuing them as necessary and checking if they are forbidden by the rules
+* `task_manager` carries out assigned actions and tasks, checking if they are forbidden first
-* `rule_instructor` can be used to automatically train and evaluate the rule learning and ownership prediction capabilities
+* `rule_instructor` automatically trains and evaluates the rule learning and ownership prediction capabilities

 #### Simulation and visualization